webglider/google-ctf-17/icrc.md

 m *= x**82
 remainder = div(m - r, g, x)[1]
 ```
-This may take 1-2 minutes to execute, because the coefficients of the *b<sub>i</sub>*s end up becoming large.
+This may take 1-2 minutes to execute, because the coefficients of the *b<sub>i</sub>* s end up becoming large.
 (Again this is not an efficient way of doing polynomial division in GF(2), but we don't need to worry about that here since it's a one time computation).
-Now we extract the coefficients of the `x` terms in the polynomial and apply `modtwo` on them to get the actual coefficient expressions:
+Now we extract the coefficients of the `x**i` terms in the polynomial and apply `modtwo` on them to get the actual coefficient expressions:
 ```python
 remp = Poly(remainder, x)
 c = remp.coeffs()